-Here the sun becomes dazzling, but to climb safely you should go barefoot or with your slippers, you just have to be careful not to slip, especially on wet rocks.
-The more daring will reach through the stairway the beach to the west and will then be rewarded with a less frequented place for diving.
+Here the sun becomes dazzling, but you will be able to climb barefoot or in your slippers, you’ll just have to be careful not to slip, especially on wet rocks.
+For the more adventurouswill be possible to reach through the stairway the beach to the west and they will be rewarded with a less frequented place for diving.

 Getting there: You can reach the Scala from the SS 115 and then the main road n.68 from both east crossing Realmonte and from west across Porto Empedocle.
 Bus: from Porto Empedocle during summer you will find a city service to reach the Scala.
 Parking: Pay and display parking is available, it is better go early in busy periods.
 Equipped Beaches: Along the beach near the Scala there are two well-equipped facilities for dining and bathing.

 We all want this beauty lasts forever.
 This is the reason why we should not remove or take away even the smallest fragment of marl.
 Beware of fines!
 Its power lies in the beauty it infuses us.
 The dust has no therapeutic or cosmetic virtues, so it is needless to spread it on the skin like a Pierrot.